kirichoi/DrosophilaPerception/README.md

 # DrosophilaPerception

-A repository containinng the scripts and data to reproduce the results presented in the manuscript titled
+A repository containinng the scripts and data to reproduce the results presented in the manuscript titled **_Unveiling the Odor Representation in the Inner Brain of Drosophila through Compressed Sensing_**

 Copyright 2023 Kiri Choi